Joint Attack Helicopter Instrumented Evaluation: Background

 Ansbach was carried out as a result of several previous events and studies stretching out over a decade.
 Among them were the 1960 Rogers Board recommendations on Army aircraft development, which had comments about the development of the helicopter as a combat vehicle.
 In April 1962, Robert McNamara sent a directive to the Army to broaden its thinking about air operations and try to avoid inventing yet-another logistics vehicle.
 These comments led to the formation of the Howze Board, which enthusiastically supported the use of helicopters in combat.
 The increasing use and specialization of helicopters during the Vietnam War served to drive these concepts home, and in 1965 the Army began the Advanced Aerial Fire Support System (AAFSS) to develop its first dedicated attack helicopter.

-In 1966, the British Army of the Rhine ran a series of tests known as Operation Hell Tank with the goal of testing the use of anti-tank missiles against simulated WTO forces.
-In one operation, Hell Tank IV, the helicopters ran up a 45-to-1 score over tanks that were executing a breakout.
+In 1966, the British Army of the Rhine ran a series of tests known as Exercise Hell Tank with the goal of testing the use of anti-tank missiles against simulated WTO forces.
+This suggested the helicopter was a potent weapon, so a larger test was planned for the next fall.
+In Hell Tank IV in October 1967, the helicopters ran up a 45-to-0 score over tanks that were executing a breakout.
 The tests also demonstrated that the helicopters were much less useful against tanks in defensive positions with their engines turned off, making them very difficult to spot from the air.

 While these events were occurring, in 1969 US President Richard Nixon formulated the Nixon Doctrine, which called for the US to exit Vietnam and leave the combat to ARVN, a process later known as Vietnamization.
 It also re-focused the military on combat against Soviet-led forces in Europe.
 Through this period the USSR had reached a level of parity in strategic nuclear weapons, and US leaders concluded that employing nuclear weapons in any form might lead to mutual annihilation.
 Given the WTO's 3-to-1 superiority in tanks, NATO would lose a ground war with or without the use of tactical nuclear weapons, and that only the "macabre option" of a strategic exchange might save it.

 Given increasing fiscal restraint, the Army simply could not purchase enough tanks to offset this imbalance, and the attack helicopter appeared to be an alternative that was "a relatively cheap, flexible and highly potent weapons system".